LDSSA/curriculum-development/curriculum/01-bootcamp.md

 1. Key Differentiators of kNN
     1. Non-Parametric
     2. Lazy
-    3. Reliance on closeness, i.e., distance
+    3. Reliance on similarity as defined by closeness, i.e., distance
     4. kNN in a nutshell
-        1. Doesn't learn build a model
+        1. Doesn't learn or build a model
             1. No hypothesis function
             2. No learned weights
             3. No discarding the training data after training